how to stop nose bleeds at night

 Common explanations for nosebleeds while sleeping include:

-Keep these explanations for nosebleeds at night in mind if you’re frequently awoken by epistaxis.
+Keep these explanations for nosebleeds at night if you’re frequently awoken by epistaxis.

 Can Not Sleeping Enough Cause Nosebleeds?

-While failing to sleep has many unwelcome side effects, including brain fog, irritability, and heightened stress or anxiety, there’s no evidence to link insomnia to nosebleeds at night.
+While failing to sleep has many unwelcome side effects, including brain fog, irritability, and heightened stress or anxiety, no evidence links insomnia to nosebleeds at night.

 Struggling to sleep and nocturnal epistaxis are two disparate concerns.

-How about the other side of the coin – does sleeping late cause nosebleeds?
+Does sleeping late cause nosebleeds?
 This is a likelier outcome.
-The more time you spend sleeping, the higher the chances of experiencing a nosebleed in your sleep.
+The more time you spend sleeping, the higher your chances of getting a nosebleed.

 How To Avoid Nosebleeds At Night

-Having discussed the causes of a nocturnal nosebleed, you may know what is causing your epistaxis overnight.
-You can take a range of steps to prevent this from happening again in the future and improve your chances of a good, blood-free night of slumber.
+Having discussed the causes of a nocturnal nosebleed, you may know what’s causing epistaxis overnight.
+You can take steps to prevent this from happening:

 Clear Your Nasal Passages Before Bed

-If your sinuses are blocked due to a cold or respiratory infection, the lining of your nose will be irritated.
+If your sinuses are blocked due to a cold or respiratory infection, the lining of the nose will be irritated.

-Avoid blowing your nose too often in your waking hours, as this can aggravate the nasal lining just as much as letting any irritants build.
-Take an over-the-counter decongestant to clear the pathways naturally.
+Avoid blowing your nose too often in your waking hours because this can aggravate the nasal lining as much as letting any irritants build.
+Take an over-the-counter decongestant to clear the pathways.

 These medications can lead to a runny nose, so don’t take them immediately before bed.
-Give yourself an hour or two for the decongestant to work, and give your nose a gentle blow last thing at night.
+Allow 1-2 hours for the decongestant to work, and give your nose a gentle blow last thing at night.

 Avoid Dry Skin and Moisten the Nasal Passages

-Overnight nosebleeds are likelier during colder months when you’re warming your home with artificial heat sources.
-Radiators remove moisture from the air, making the air dry, which dehydrates the nasal passages.
+Overnight nosebleeds are likelier when warming the home with artificial heat during cold weather.
+Radiators remove moisture from the air, making it dry and dehydrating the nasal passages.

-Dry, dehydrated nostrils are likelier to crack and bleed while you’re sleeping, especially if the room is still hot.
-Allow a little cool air into the room by cracking a window or getting a humidifier to make the air a little moister.
+Dry, dehydrated nostrils are likelier to crack and bleed while sleeping, especially if the room is hot.
+Allow cool air into the room by opening a window or using a humidifier.

 Sleeping next to a fan is rarely advisable, especially when you’re prone to developing nosebleeds at night.
-Can sleeping with a fan on cause nosebleeds?
-Unfortunately, the air of a fan will dry out the skin, making nocturnal epistaxis likelier.
+The airflow from a fan will dry out the skin, making nocturnal epistaxis likelier.

 Check Medications for Side Effects

 Many medications have side effects, which can include epistaxis.
-If you’re wondering, “can sleeping pills cause nosebleeds?” the answer is that it depends on the chemical makeup of the prescription drugs.
+If you’re wondering, “Can sleeping pills cause nosebleeds?” it depends on the chemical makeup.

-Current Drug Safety lists the following medications as likeliest to cause nosebleeds overnight:
+Current Drug Safety lists the following medications as the likeliest to cause nosebleeds overnight:

 • Aspirin and other blood-thinning medications.

-• Nasal corticosteroids and other drugs inhaled through the nostrils.
+• Nasal corticosteroids are inhaled through the nostrils.

-Discuss the side effects with your doctor if overnight nosebleeds have only started since you took prescription medication.
-There may be an effective drug available without this side effect.
+Discuss the side effects with a doctor if overnight nosebleeds have only started since you took prescription medication.
+There may be an alternative without this side effect.

 having nosebleeds while sleeping